sysdiglabs/promcat-resources/resources/cassandra/INSTALL.md

 - prometheus.yaml
 - prometheus.yml.gotmpl

-execute:
+execute

 ```
 helmfile sync
 ```

 # Sysdig Agent configuration
-To use the Sysdig agent, you have to create the recording rules for only scrape the metrics we will use in our dashboards.
+To use the Sysdig agent, first create the recording rules to scrape only the metrics that will be use in the dashboards.

 1. Copy the agent configuration provided and save it as `sysdig-agent.yaml`.
 Then apply it: